 While chairing the Council’s Parks Committee in his first term, Mark championed greater investment in our city’s green spaces--especially in neglected parks in low-income neighborhoods.

 Mark led revitalization of the City Council’s Jewish Caucus as chair of the group in his first term, and is a leader in the fight against anti-Semitism.

 At the start of his career, Mark taught bilingual math and science at Junior High School 149 in District 7 in the South Bronx.
 He went on to found Neighborhood Trust Federal Credit Union, a community development financial institution which has made $25 million in small loans to low-income families and small businesses in Northern Manhattan.

-Mark is a long time Washington Heights resident with his wife and their two sons.
-He graduated from Haverford College with a B.A. in physics and holds a Masters in Public Policy from Harvard University’s Kennedy School of Government.
+Mark earned a B.A. in physics from Haverford College and a Masters in Public Policy from Harvard University’s Kennedy School of Government.

 Member - Progressive Caucus

 - Member - Committee on Governmental Operations